01 February 2026 - Can Bouncy Castles Go Outside on Hard Surfaces?

 • Private land preferred – public fields usually require council permission

-If the weather turns or grass isn’t available, we’ll always talk you through safe alternatives.
+If the weather turns or grass is not available, we will always talk you through safe alternatives.

 “But We Had One on Our Driveway Last Year…”